ThanksKilling: Plot

 After finding Ali's remains, the students decide to go to Kristen's house, to see if her father has any books about Turkie in his library.
 Turkie beats them there, tricking Kristen's father (who is dressed as a turkey for an upcoming pageant) into letting him in by wearing Groucho glasses.
 As they wait for Kristen, Turkie and the sheriff share an awkward snack, which ends when Turkie murders the sheriff after he mistakes him for a duck.
 Kristen and her friends arrive, and are allowed in by Turkie, who has donned the sheriff's severed face as a disguise.
 Darren finds a book about Turkie, and it mentions he can be killed if his magic talisman is removed, though the rest of the passage about how to destroy him is written in code.
 Billy stumbles onto Turkie disposing of the sheriff's body, and while he and the others succeed in getting the talisman, Turkie gets away.

 Billy storms off while Darren cracks the code in the book, discovering that Turkie must be burned at the stake after a demonic prayer is said backwards.
 Outside, Turkie magically enters Billy's body, and forces his way out.
 Billy dies in Darren's arms as they reminisce about all the good times they had together.
 Darren, Kristen, and Johnny track Turkie to his tipi and say the prayer, but as they prepare to burn him, he runs outside and is shot by Oscar.
 Oscar leaves, and the others go to Kristen's house, unaware that the dumpster Turkie was blasted into contains radioactive waste, which reanimates him.

-Believing that Turkie is dead, the surviving teens go back to Kristen's house.
+Believing Turkie to be dead, the surviving teens go back to Kristen's house.
 While Johnny and Kristen admit their feelings for each other, Darren awkwardly goes to the kitchen to get a snack.
 There, Turkie rips Darren's tongue and heart out.
 Johnny goes to find Darren in the kitchen, Turkie stabs Johnny with an electric knife.
 Kristen slaps Turkie and runs to a shed with a badly wounded Johnny.
 Turkie has chased her, but Kristen sets Turkie on fire with an aerosol flamethrower, and while he burns to death Johnny dies from the electric carver stab.
 Kristen grabs a pipe and knocks him into a pile of wood.
 Oscar congratulates her and she eats Turkie's legs.
 Later, at a family's Thanksgiving dinner, the cooked turkey comes to life, and in Turkie's voice yells, "Do I smell sequel, biotch [sic]?!"

 Production

 ThanksKilling was shot on a budget of $3,500 for 14 days in the summer of 2007, by college students Jordan Downey (director/writer/producer), Kevin Stewart (writer/producer), and Brad Schulz (additional writer).
-Due to the film's minuscule budget, Turkie's puppet was handmade in Jordan's apartment bathroom, many locations were locally accessible without permits, and casting commenced in a garage.
+Due to the film's minuscule budget, Turkie's puppet was handmade in Downey's apartment bathroom, many locations were locally accessible without permits, and casting commenced in a garage.
 Additionally, the cast consisted of families and friends, with the exception of porn star Wanda Lust who was the only actor paid.